calavell/gilded-rose-ruby/README.md

 ## Code Structure
 The core of the project is based on the shop class and the item class.
 I initially stuck to those classes and built all of the functionality out within the shop class which would update all of its items' quality and sellin values itself.
 I then realised that it would be more appropriate for the item class to be responsible for changing its own state.
-This led me to extracting separate classes for each product type, and them all inheriting the properties of the item class.
+This led me to extracting modules for each product type, and these modules being applied to specific instances of the item class depending on their name.

-As there was a similar flow and certain 'standard' rules, I created a module called 'StandardProcedures' which I then imported into each product class.
-Using polymorphism, I created specific update_item methods which would act differently for each product class.
-Each product class is essentially benefiting from dual inheritance here with a Superclass(item) and a mixin module(StandardProcedure).
+As there was a similar flow and certain 'standard' rules, I created a module called 'StandardProcedures' which I then imported into each product module.
+Using polymorphism, I created specific update_item methods which would act differently for each product.